NisanOZEL/Valvular-Heart-Disease-Detection-in-CAD-Dataset/README.md

 - `VHD_Moderate`
 - `VHD_N`

-## Applied Machine Learning Algorithms
+## 🤖Applied Machine Learning Algorithms

 I applied and compared the performance of the following machine learning algorithms: